skcc321/dumpman/README.md

 For some reason you need DB dump from that server.

 What you can do?
-- Solution 1: connect to that server, make dump via CLI, download it, extract it on your loacl machine
+- Solution 1: connect to that server, make dump via CLI, download it, extract it on your local machine
 - Solution 2: install this gem and run ```bash rake db:prod:up``` and that's it.

 ![alt text](https://farm8.staticflickr.com/7347/10602023975_fd3e5b61b7_b.jpg)